We are told no-click search is slowly taking over search engine results pages and we must plan for On-SERP SEO.

 We’ve Done This Before: An Editorial SEO Case Study

-One of our closest partners is Long Roofing.
+Long Roofing is one of Silverback’s closest partners.
 This industry-leading home improvement business has built a national presence thanks to its quality, integrity and craftsmanship.

 Editorial SEO: The Best of All Worlds

 SEO engagements are futile if growth can’t be proven.

 Content marketing gets devalued when there is an assumption that all its metrics are soft, never pointing towards measurable performance.

 Silverback’s Editorial SEO program combines the best aspects of search and content to create uniquely powerful results.